11 Journey to Weshaven

 Clusters of building and people found life outside of the Mercil walls.
 Scattered farms dotted the landscape, the source of sustenance for the growing city.

 “How long before we get to Weshaven,” shouted Sammil.

-Tasia stared at him with no response.
+Tasia stared.
 Gedare glanced behind him as the horses transitioned from a casual trot to a full run.
 “Get comfortable, Brother Sammil,” he shouted back.
 “It’s a long two days journey.”

 Sammil looked up at the clear skies.
 He hoped the weather would cooperate and not rain on them.
 He wondered how he would endure two days, bouncing along with a companion who didn’t speak.